Spotlight: Experience the Forest from a Fire Lookout

 Expansive views, solitude, and heritage perched on higher grounds as you overnight in a fire lookout tower!

 “I came to a point where I needed solitude and just stop the machine of 'thinking' and 'enjoying' what they call 'living,' I just wanted to lie in the grass and look at the clouds." -Jack Kerouac

 What You’ll Find

 These peak-top cabins offer the best views in the forest sitting high atop the mountains with a 360 degree bank of windows and observation deck to experience the entire landscape all at once.

 Lookouts are remnants of an early wildfire detection system; some of which are still used to spot fires today.
 Towers were built on mountain tops high above the trees and provide the people who serve as lookouts the ability to spot smoke and alert firefighting forces on the ground.
 The towers are equipped with comfortable living space and provide a unique experience for those who seek amazing views.

 There are dozens of reservable lookouts located across the country available through Recreation.gov.
-Here are just a few examples from California, Idaho, Montana, Oregon and Wyoming.
+Here are just a few examples from California, Idaho, Montana and Oregon.